raywongstudy/umsecrests/README.md

-#setup a cloud linux for selenium use chrome headless
+# Setup a Cloud IDE Linux for Selenium use Chromedriver Headless

-1.install python:
+* 1.install python:

+  your can check how to install python : url( https://realpython.com/installing-python/ )

-2.install selenium:
+* 2.install selenium:
-  >> pip install selenium
+>pip install selenium

+  your can check how to install python selenium : url( https://selenium-python.readthedocs.io/installation.html )

-3.set chrome headless config and import selenium in python file:
+* 3.set chrome headless config and import selenium in python file:

   from selenium import webdriver from selenium.webdriver.chrome.options import Options